top of page

 Awards and Honors as an Independent Investigator

-2016: Jacques de Champlain FRSQ-SQHA excellence award
+2016: Jacques de Champlain FRSQ-SQHA Excellence Award

-2015: Fellow of the American Heart Association (in recognition of professionnal and scientific achievements as well as leadership and involvement in the cardiovascular field).
+2015: Elected ‘Fellow of the American Heart Association’ (this title is obtained in recognition of professional and scientific achievements as well as leadership and involvement in the cardiovascular field).

-2008: Hottest topic, Brain Energy Metabolism & Blood Flow Conference (Gordon Conference).
+2008: “Hot Topic”, Brain Energy Metabolism & Blood Flow (Gordon Conference).

 Helene.jpg